tunamaguro/pseudo-backtrace/README.md

 The macro infers `#[location]` and `#[source]` from the field names `location` and `source` when attributes are omitted.
 Unit structs and variants are rejected because they cannot point to a location.

+Since the macro only implements `StackError`, the [Error] implementation must be provided by the user.